-- GUI is somewhat unstructured, but adds icons for orientation
+- GUI is somewhat plain now, but adds icons in menus

 - Overall design goal is to allow scripts to run alike in GUI or CLI, and (mostly) standalone

-- "ClickyColoury" is a lowbrow approximation of the german term "KlickiBunti" (a common diss for GUI tools in general).
-Originally this tool was called "MultiTool" even.
+- "ClickyColoury" is a lowbrow approximation of the german term "KlickiBunti" (a common diss for GUI tools).
+Originally this was called "MultiTool" even.
 (Well, at least it keeps in line with being an overly generic title.)

 init_intro.ps1shows a summary/"sigma" version of all installed scripts, rather than its main version.